peterneutron/powergrid/README.md

 - Force Discharge Automatic: Discharges to your limit, then auto-disables; only selectable above limit.
 - Native Notifications: Alerts for key events (e.g., cutoff), single permission prompt.
 - Installer flow to install/uninstall the helper daemon with administrator privileges.
+- MagSafe LED Control (optional): When enabled in Advanced Options (and supported by hardware), the daemon reflects charging modes on the MagSafe LED.
+  - Charging (limit off or below limit): Amber
+  - Fully charged or at/above user limit: Green
+  - Force Discharge: Off
+  - Low battery (≤10%): Error (slow) pattern
+  - Safe default: when disabled or on startup, LED is returned to System control

 ### Offline Daemon Pairing and Upgrades